ISILablsbu/HCI2/content/event/swarmExC/index.md

   country: United Kingdom

 summary: Hands-on training on swarm robots.
-abstract: ' LSBU ISI Lab is proud to host the 2025 Kilobot Swarm Intelligence Workshop.
+abstract: ' HCI² Lab is proud to host the 2025 Kilobot Swarm Intelligence Workshop.
 This two-day event is designed for undergraduate (BSc) and postgraduate (MSc) students to gain hands-on experience with decentralized, collective artificial intelligence.

   Participants will move from foundational principles to advanced applications, exploring how complex, emergent group behaviors can arise from simple, locally-executed rules.
 The forum will feature a series of technical workshops culminating in a dynamic swarm robotics challenge, providing a unique opportunity to program, test, and deploy algorithms on a large-scale Kilobot collective.'